blues/notehub-js/CONTRIBUTING.md

 ## Notes

 - Please add tests if you changed code.
 Contributions without tests won't be accepted.
-  - There's many test shells already mocked out in the [`src/test/`](src/test/) folder that just need to be uncommented and filled in.
+  - There are many test shells already mocked out in the [`src/test/`](src/test/) folder that just need to be uncommented and filled in.
   - Run unit tests from the command line via `npm run test`.
 - If you don't know how to add tests, please put in a PR and leave a comment asking for help.
   We love helping!